JJ/github-pr-contains-action/README.md

       uses: JJ/github-pr-contains-action@releases/v0
       with:
         github-token: ${{github.token}}
-        bodyDoesNotContain: "Delete this"
+        bodyDoesNotContain: "Delete|this"
         bodyContains: 'Test'
         diffContains: 'Test'
         filesChanged: 1
         linesChanged: 1
 ```

 The `bodyContains` variable will include the string that we want the body of the PR to include, such as checked items in a checklist; obviously `bodyDoesNotContain` will hold the opposite, what we don't want to see in the PR body.
+Any of them can have a `|` separated list of words or expressions.
+The PR will check it contains _any_ of the words in `bodyContains` and _none_ of the words in `bodyDoesnotContain`.

+> These strings are unwittingly converted into regular expressions, so any regular expression will also work; `[]()` are escaped so that things such as `[.]` work with the literal meaning.

 They can be left empty if no check wants to be done.